 The CNRS and the FAPESP have signed a Franco-Brazilian collaboration agreement

-A new agreement has been signed by the CNRS and the São Paulo Research Foundation (FADESP), one of Brazil's leading research funding agencies.
+A new agreement has been signed by the CNRS and the São Paulo Research Foundation (FAPESP), one of Brazil's leading research funding agencies.
 This paves the way for new scientific cooperation initiatives in the region.
 Here we discuss the motivations driving this collaboration and its likely impact with the FAPESP's administrative director, Fernando Menezes de Almeida.

 The FAPESP has exclusive tools that are generally reserved for research institutions linked to the State of São Paulo with limitations depending on the institution a researcher is attached to.
 For this new agreement, we decided to extend this opportunity to CNRS researchers working at the IRC and consider them as State of São Paulo researchers.